Block 1: June 14-July 2, 2021

 Monday: Project Based Work, Field Trip, Swim Lessons (Badgers)

 Tuesday: Swim Lessons (Packers), Dance Class, Music Class and Piano Lessons

 Wednesday: Project Based Work and Field Trip

 Thursday: Yoga Class, Drama Class, Piano Lessons, Language Arts

 What is Project Based Work?
 Project based work is a way to allow our campers to do in-depth exploration based on a particular interest.
 Campers might take several field trips to a place of interest, invite experts to speak with them at camp, make replicas of real-life things or create community initiatives based on what they have investigated.
 Project work integrates into all areas of the curriculum and utilizes student’s excitement as momentum during the learning process.

 Tuition and Fees

 Tuition is due at the start of each session.

-Alumni families may enroll starting January 1st, 20117 and open enrollment begins January 17th, 2017.
 Priority will be given to those enrolling for all three sessions.
 Please complete the corresponding registration packet below and submit the registration fee per instructions.
-Families in need of scholarship or who would like to break up the registration fee into installments should contact Kristin at 608-233-5371.
+Families in need of scholarship or who would like to break up the registration fee into installments should contact our office at 608-233-5371.